Tips for PhoneGap Users

 The voltbuilder.json file

 This is a new file required by VoltBuilder.
 It provides information VoltBuilder needs to run.
-Here’s where you say what kind of build you’re making (debug or release) and for what platform.
+Here’s where you say what kind of build you’re making (debug or release).

 Updates to Plugins